-Short Essays - And Brief Thoughts
+Short Essays -

-If I could have bypassed suffering but had give back the resulting gifts, would I make that trade?
+If I could have bypassed suffering but had to give back the resulting gifts, would I make that trade?

-With the leaves changing and summer drawing to a close, I was reflecting on endings this morning.
-Doors closing, painful change, really just the presence of suffering in general.
+With the leaves changing and summer drawing close, I reflected on endings this morning.
+Doors closing, painful change, just the presence of suffering in general.
 Though immensely beautiful and lawful, it seems like the universe is a dark and unfriendly place at times.
 That the bad outweighs the good.
-That maybe it’s all just a cold and random dance.
+That, maybe, it’s all just a cold and random dance.

-As I took in the amazing colors, coming from the very death of the leaves, I had the realization ‘the leaves are dying but the trees aren’t’..
-And, suddenly the thought came - would I really have been better off without suffering?
-As I reflected on the presence of pain in my life, I had to ask, “was I really worse off because of these events.”
-If I look at the change that occurred as a result - the connection to a deeper part of my being, the compassion and empathy for others, the relationships that formed or increased in depth.
+As I took in the amazing colors coming from the very death of the leaves, I realized that ‘the leaves are dying, but the trees aren’t.’
+And, suddenly, the thought came, would I have been better off without suffering?
+As I reflected on the pain in my life, I had to ask, “Was I worse off because of these events?”
+If I look at the change that occurred as a result, the connection to a deeper part of my being, the compassion and empathy for others, the relationships that formed or increased in depth.
 Was I worse off?
-If I could have skipped the suffering but had to give all this back, would I really make that trade?
+If I could have skipped the suffering but had to give all this back, would I make that trade?
 It suddenly seemed like heartbreaking beauty from that perspective.
-Maybe the heart has to be broken open.
+Maybe the heart must be broken open.
 Perhaps there is no other way.

-There was promise and joy in spring, and certainly color, but I don’t know if there is the same richness, the same depth of emotion.
-For some reason, I also remembered seeing the opening and closing ceremonies of the Olympics and again, my first instinct was that the former was more enjoyable.
-After all, there were beginnings, and promise - so much lay ahead.
-But then I remembered the closing ceremonies with the story lines, the triumphant victories, the trials, the heartache, and resulting bonds among teammates, and sometimes, foes.
+There was promise and joy in spring, and certainly color, but I don’t know if there is the same richness or depth of emotion.
+For some reason, I also remembered seeing the opening and closing ceremonies of the Olympics, and again, my first instinct was that the former was more enjoyable.
+After all, there were beginnings and promises, and so much lay ahead.
+But then I remembered the closing ceremonies with the storylines, the triumphant victories, the trials, the heartache, and the resulting bonds among teammates and, sometimes, foes.
 Again, the beginning seemed to pale somewhat in that light.
-Or, at least lose some of its comparative luster.
+Or at least lose some of its comparative luster.